Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 He then recycles the incorrect argument that the 3/5 compromise is a racist provision.
 However, the clause was inserted to diminish the power of the slave states.
 Slaves couldn't vote, yet the South wanted them counted for the purposes of representation.
 Had this occurred, the South would have disproportionate representation in the House of Representatives, and thus more power to fight against freeing the slaves.

-Thus, the Founders cleverly resisted the spread of slavery by limiting the power of the southern states.)
+Thus, the Founders cleverly resisted the influence of slave owners by limiting the power of the southern states.)

 What kind of nation permits its Congress to write a time bomb into law that periodically forces rival factions into a game of chicken that could wreck the world economy?
 (An unrelated tangent.
 The debt ceiling is irrelevant to the discussion.)